As pressure for coronavirus vaccine mounts, scientists debate risks of accelerated testing

 Hotez said he was surprised human trials were going ahead.
 "If there is immune enhancement in laboratory animals vaccinated with the Moderna vaccine, that's a showstopper," he said.

-U.S. immunotherapy company Inovio Pharmaceuticals Inc, which is developing a coronavirus vaccine in collaboration with a Chinese company, also expects to start human clinical trials in 30 U.S. volunteers in April rather than wait for animal studies on vaccine enhancement.
+U.S. immunotherapy company Inovio Pharmaceuticals Inc <INO.O>, which is developing a coronavirus vaccine in collaboration with a Chinese company, also expects to start human clinical trials in 30 U.S. volunteers in April rather than wait for animal studies on vaccine enhancement.

 "The community as a whole weighed that and said we don't want to delay the clinical process.
 We've been encouraged to go as rapidly as possible into Phase 1 studies," Inovio Chief Executive Joseph Kim told Reuters.